 In this lecture, we will be covering the Tang dynasty Zen master Linji (~810 – 866).
-Please read the second 35 koans (36 – 70), with commentary, of the Blue Cliff Record.
+Please read and contemplate the second 8 koans (8-15), with commentary, of the Gateless Gate.

 The House of Linji & The Silent Transmission